jccuevas/cpp-docs.es-es/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parámetros

-`right` Un número complejo cuya valor imaginario es que deben extraerse.
+*derecha* un número complejo cuya valor imaginario es se va a extraer.

 ### <a name="return-value"></a>Valor devuelto